RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

   - [Done!](#done-1)

-There are two ways to install, build and use Proxmark3 on Windows:
+There are three ways to install, build and use Proxmark3 on Windows:

 * Using Gator96100 **ProxSpace**, a package to assist in your Windows installation of MinGW
 * Using native **WSL 1**, if you're running a Windows 10 version recent enough (FCU 1709 or later)
+* Using native **WSL 2**, if you're running Windows 11 (Build 22000 or later), and has its [own readme](Windows-WSL2-Installation-Instructions.md).

 We have listed three ways to use these two setups  (dev environment vs pre-compiled binaries)